-Until quite recently its only source of income was agriculture on the terraced slopes of the Kato Kampos and its side valleys, but since 25 years it has been invaded by large number of backpackers who quench – at any rate during the summer months – the peace and harmony of the island.
+Until quite recently its only source of income was agriculture on the terraced slopes of the Kato Kampos and its adjacent valleys, but since 25 years it has been invaded by large number of backpackers / beach tourists who maraud – at any rate during the summer months – the peace and harmony of the island.

-The significant port of Ios – with the conspicuous white-domed Church of Ayia Irini (17th c.) inviting yachts from above the green harbour light – lies in a sheltered bay on the west coast of the island.
+The significant port of Ios – with the conspicuous white-domed Church of Ayia Irini (17th c.) inviting yachts from above – lies in a sheltered bay on the west coast of the island.

-We have rented scooters to visit Skarkos - Σκάρκος, an absolute must-see!
+We rented scooters to visit the unique Skarkos - Σκάρκος excavations, an absolute must-see!

 Moreover, the Archaeological museum of Chora harbours the findings from Skarkos area (3rd – 2nd millennium BCE), as well as exhibits from from the ancient Chora until the 7th c.

-Outside the main sailing season Ios has a relaxed atmosphere, there isn't much to do but you can wander around, get good provisions and you won't be disturbed by loads of backpackers.
+Outside the main sailing season Ios has a relaxed atmosphere, there isn't much to do but you can wander around, get good provisions and the capital isn't overrun by tourists.

 Recently the island and the port have become far more appealing.

 Apart from its nightlife, (nudists) beaches and the crucial Skarkos archaeological site, Ios island is the more practical stopover between Paros and Santorini, considering that Alopronia/Skala port on Sikinos offers only limited provisions.
 The Chora on Sikinos, however, is unfrequented and even more alluring.